-- Educate yourself learn what physical and mental signs or symptoms you should be aware of - Keep up with any medical tests or appointments your doctor recommends - Express your feelings with others who can understand your feelings either in a support group, with family and friends or a counselor - Meditate or do deep breathing and relaxation exercises - Keep a journal and write down your thoughts - Take control of what you can, make a plan, and know what you cannot control - When you have health-related questions or concerns write them down and bring to your appointments or call your healthcare team if you have immediate concerns
+- Educate yourself.
+Learn what physical and mental signs or symptoms you should be aware of. - Keep up with any medical tests or appointments your doctor recommends. - Express your feelings with others either in a support group, with family and friends, or a counselor. - Meditate or do deep breathing and relaxation exercises. - Keep a journal and write down your thoughts. - Take control of what you can, make a plan, and know what you cannot control. - When you have health-related questions or concerns write them down and bring them your appointments.
+Call your health care team if you have immediate concerns.